wmorgan/dcos-docs/1.7/overview/architecture.md

 1. The Distributed DNS Proxy runs on all nodes (master/agents) and forwards DNS lookups to Mesos-DNS
 1. System Marathon is launched.
 It starts on every master node
 1. System Marathon connects to the local ZooKeeper (127.0.0.1), discovers leading Mesos Master (aka. `leader.mesos`) and registers as a framework with it
-1. Admin router depends on the Mesos Master, Mesos-DNS and the Distributed DNS Proxy.
+1. Admin Router depends on the Mesos Master, Mesos-DNS and the Distributed DNS Proxy.
 It runs on each of the master nodes.
 This is what serves the DC/OS UI and proxies external admin connections into the cluster
-1. DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible as these are all made available via. admin router.
+1. DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible as these are all made available via.
+Admin Router.
 1. Auth is managed by OAuth (only masters)
 1. History services provides the data for the graphs in the UI (only masters)
 1. DC/OS diagnostics (also systemd service, on every node)